ablab/IsoQuant/README.md

 ## Feedback and bug reports
 Your comments, bug reports, and suggestions are very welcome.
 They will help us to further improve IsoQuant.
 If you have any troubles running IsoQuant, please send us isoquant.log from the <output_dir> directory.

-You can leave your comments and bug reports at our GitHub repository tracker or send them via e-mail: isoquant.support@cab.spbu.ru.
+You can leave your comments and bug reports at our GitHub repository tracker or send them via e-mail: isoquant.rna@gmail.com.